Ruth Coppinger: Political views

 Coppinger is an advocate of secularism and believes in abolishing both the Angelus and the Dáil prayer, viewing them as relics of an outdated intertwining of religion and governance.
 She supports the separation of Church and State, criticising the Catholic Church's historical influence in education and health, as well as its financial privileges, including exemptions from accountability under regulations like SIPO.
-She has called for the requisitioning of Church lands and property, citing the Church’s failure to meet commitments to abuse victims and the necessity of addressing historical injustices.
+She has called for the requisitioning of Church lands and property, citing the Church's failure to meet commitments to abuse victims and the necessity of addressing historical injustices.

 On drug policy, Coppinger supports decriminalisation and endorses the Portuguese model, which treats addiction as a health issue rather than a criminal matter.
 She emphasises the hypocrisy of criminalising drug use while overlooking the societal harm caused by alcohol and advocates for expanding access to medicinal cannabis, criticising the political inertia in addressing this need.

 In 2018 Coppinger praised the MeToo movement for exposing patterns of abuse and systemic inequality.
 However, she also noted the limitations of achieving justice through traditional channels and called for a stronger focus on combating intimate partner violence and societal tolerance of such abuse.

 In 2013 during referendum to abolish the Irish senate, Coppinger campaigned for a yes vote, calling the institution elitist and undemocratic.
 However, in 2020 following the loss of her Dáil seat, she ran (unsuccessfully) for a seat in the Senate.
 Challenged by the Irish Examiner on this, Coppinger stated that so long as the Senate continues to exist, it should be used to further progressive causes.

+In 2025, she introduced a bill to ban fox hunting.